 At the conclusion of Final Design, a Final Design Submittal will be prepared for review by NYSDEC.
 The Final Design will be signed and stamped by a NYS PE and include the required certifications.

 4.3 Work Plans and Monitoring Plans

-As part of the design process, various plans will be prepared to support the remedial action and submitted with the Final Design.
+As part of the design process, various plans will be prepared to support the remedial action.

 4.3.1 Remedial Action Monitoring Plan (RAMP)